AmpersandJS/ampersandjs.com/intro.md

 These ain’t no websites, pal.
 If you’re building content sites or sites you want thoroughly crawled this is not the tool for you.

-This is for client-side javascript applications where the browser is treated as a runtime, not as a document viewer.
+This is for client-side JavaScript applications where the browser is treated as a runtime, not as a document viewer.
 For more on that, you can read about how we believe [the web has outgrown the browser](https://blog.andyet.com/2014/01/17/web-has-outgrown-the-browser).

 #### 10. Embrace offline-first mentality and ServiceWorker all the things as soon as we can.